 Plus, there are certain features out there that can bring content and product together giving customers a much more intense experience.

 We’re talking about stoppable photographs in lookbooks with pertinent product info without leaving the book.
 Or, shopping directly from a blog post without the need to open other pages.

 5. EMBRACING A MULTI-PLATFORM APPROACH

-Marketers agree that the future will be all about being omnipresent for ecommerce websites.
+Marketers agree that the future will be all about being omnipresent for eCommerce websites.
 Mark Patchett from The Ecommerce Academy has pointed out that the customer’s journey is no longer linear, it does not only span through various devices but more than one platform as well.

 That being said, being efficient across all platforms with specifically crafted strategies for each one will give the best results.

-The key hear is platform-specific messaging, meaning you should know how represent your brand and products in their best light on every platform.
+The key here is platform-specific messaging, meaning you should know how to represent your brand and products in their best light on every platform.
 For example, your potential customer might not mind getting a longer newsletter message from you via email but would dismiss the same thing in the form of a Messenger message.